Durham police investigating after 18-year-old man shot, killed at apartment

 DURHAM, N.C.
 (WTVD) -- Durham police are investigating after an 18-year-old man was found dead inside an apartment Monday night.

-Authorities said the 18-year-old man was found dead with an apparent gunshot wound just after 8 p.m. in the 2900 block of Chapel Hill Road.
+Authorities said 18-year-old Kylik Burnette was found dead with an apparent gunshot wound just after 8 p.m. in the 2900 block of Chapel Hill Road.

+Michael Lester Morgan, 36, of Durham, was arrested around 4 a.m.
+Tuesday on Pike Street.

+Police say the shooting was the result of an altercation between the two men.

 Anyone with information is asked to call Investigator Huelsman at (919) 560-4440, ext.
 29341 or CrimeStoppers at (919) 683-1200.
 CrimeStoppers pays cash rewards for information leading to arrests in felony cases and callers never have to identify themselves.